Ex-Proud Boys organizer gets 17 years in prison, second longest sentence in Jan. 6 Capitol riot case

 The judge who sentenced Biggs also will separately sentence four other Proud Boys who were convicted by a jury in May after a four-month trial in Washington, D.C., that laid bare far-right extremists' embrace of lies by Trump, a Republican, that the 2020 election was stolen from him.

 Enrique Tarrio, a Miami resident who was the Proud Boys' national chairman and top leader, is scheduled to be sentenced on Tuesday.
-His sentencing was moved from Wednesday to next week because U.S. District Judge Timothy Kelly was sick.
+His sentencing was moved from Wednesday to next week because the judge was sick.

 Tarrio wasn't in Washington on Jan.
 6. He had been arrested two days before the Capitol riot on charges that he defaced a Black Lives Matter banner during an earlier rally in the nation's capital, and he complied with a judge's order to leave the city after his arrest.
 He picked Biggs and Proud Boys chapter president Ethan Nordean to be the group's leaders on the ground in his absence, prosecutors said.